-Keep naked flames, red hot objects and sparks away from the battery components as there is a risk of explosion.
+Ensure that naked flames, red hot objects and sparks do not come into contact with the battery as there is a risk of explosion.

 Depending on the vehicle, a system continuously checks the battery charge status.

 When the ignition is off, some consumers may also be switched off (dipped beam headlights, radio, ventilation, etc.).
 On the instrument panel, the "BATTERY MODE: ECONOMY" message appears when they are switched off.
 When the level is extremely low, the messages "BATTERY LOW" and "START ENGINE" are displayed.